Non-relativistic fluids on scale covariant Newton-Cartan backgrounds: Derivation of the Schouten tensor

 It further follows from the symmetries that

-These relations are the covariant description of the familiar result that the only non-vanishing contribution from the Newton-Cartan Riemann tensor is the $R^{i}_{\phantom{i} 0 j 0}$ \cite{Misner:1974qy}.We can now use these relations to determine $S_{\nu \sigma}$ in Eq.~{\ref{app2.weyl}.
-Contracting Eq.~(\ref{app2.weyl}) and using Eq.~{\ref{app2.r1}, we have
+These relations represent the covariant description of the familiar result that the only non-vanishing component of the Newton-Cartan Riemann tensor is $R^{i}_{\phantom{i} 0 j 0}$ \cite{Misner:1974qy}.
+We can now use these relations to determine $S_{\nu \sigma}$.
+Contracting Eq.~(\ref{ncweyl}) with $(h^{\lambda \mu}+\tau^{\lambda}\tau^{\mu})$ gives,